wkelley11/CS435_Project/README.md

 2. Plug the OLED into the ESP32 (it'll' just stack neatly on top)
 3. Modify the boot.py file according to your Wifi settings, to connect it to your router.
 4. Using `ampy` (see Wolf Paulus' guide above), `ampy put` all of the files in the `ESP32-Code` directory onto the ESP32.
 5. If you made it here, you're solid!
-Simply reset your board (un-plug / plug bak in, or press the reset button on the OLED) and after a few seconds, the time should pop up on your screen.
+Simply reset your board (un-plug / plug back in, or press the reset button on the OLED) and after a few seconds, the time screen should pop up on your screen.
 6. Read-on to learn how to navigate the screens.